finbourne/lusid-sdk-python/sdk/docs/TransactionPortfoliosApi.md

 Upsert transaction properties

-Update or insert one or more transaction properties to a single transaction in a transaction portfolio.
-Each property will be updated if it already exists and inserted if it does not.
-Both transaction and portfolio must exist at the time when properties are updated or inserted.
+Create or update one or more transaction properties for a single transaction in the transaction portfolio.
+Each property will be updated if it already exists and created if it does not.
+Both transaction and portfolio must exist at the time when properties are created or updated.

 ### Example